dougeby/IntuneDocs/intune/apps-win32-app-management.md

     For example, if your app filename is **MyApp123**, add the following:
     `msiexec /i “MyApp123.msi”`
+    And if the application is "ApplicationName.exe", it would be applicaiton name followed by the switches supported by the package.
+    ApplicationName.exe /quite.
+Here ApplicaitonName.exe package supports /quite switch.
+    Please contact your application vendor to know switches supported by the applicaiton package.

 3. Add the complete uninstall command line to uninstall the app based on the app’s GUID.